robstoll/atrium/README.md

 ```
 </ex-path-writable>

-Even in more complicated scenarios, atrium explains step by step what happened:
+Even in more complicated scenarios, Atrium explains step by step what happened:

 <ex-path-symlink-and-parent-not-folder>